 - When on the Troubleshooting Information screen, click on the Refresh Firefox button.

 - Confirm the intended changes and restart Firefox.

 Automatic virus removal process for MacBook Pro

-The Mac maintenance and security app called Combo Cleaner is a one-stop tool to detect and remove virus virus.
+The Mac maintenance and security app called Combo Cleaner is a one-stop tool to detect and remove MacBook Pro virus virus.
 This technique has substantial benefits over manual cleanup, because the utility gets hourly virus definition updates and can accurately spot even the newest Mac infections.

 Furthermore, the automatic solution will find the core files of the malware deep down the system structure, which might otherwise be a challenge to locate.
 Here’s a walkthrough to sort out the MacBook Pro virus issue using Combo Cleaner:

 - Download Combo Cleaner installer.
 When done, double-click the combocleaner.dmg file and follow the prompts to install the tool onto your Mac.

-- Open the app from your Launchpad and let it run the update of malware signature database to make sure it can identify the latest threats.
+- Open the app from your Launchpad and let it run an update of the malware signature database to make sure it can identify the latest threats.

 - Click the Start Combo Scan button to check your Mac for malicious activity as well as performance issues.